AdedamolaXL/NFT-Collection/README.md

   and press `enter` for all the questions.

-- In the same terminal now install `@openzeppelin/contracts` as we would be importing [Openzeppelin's ERC721Enumerable Contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/extensions/ERC721Enumerable.sol) in our `CryptoDevs` contract.
+- In the same terminal now install `@openzeppelin/contracts` as we will be importing [Openzeppelin's ERC721Enumerable Contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/extensions/ERC721Enumerable.sol) in our `CryptoDevs` contract.

   ```bash
   npm install @openzeppelin/contracts
   ```

 - We will need to call the `Whitelist Contract` that you deployed for your previous level to check for addresses that were whitelisted and give them presale access.
-As we only need to call `mapping(address => bool) public whitelistedAddresses;` We can create an interface for `Whitelist contract` with a function only for this mapping, this way we would save `gas` as we would not need to inherit and deploy the entire `Whitelist Contract` but only a part of it.
+As we only need to call `mapping(address => bool) public whitelistedAddresses;` We can create an interface for `Whitelist contract` with a function only for this mapping, this way we can save `gas` as we won't need to inherit and deploy the entire `Whitelist Contract` but only a part of it.

 - Create a new file inside the `contracts` directory and call it `IWhitelist.sol`